edsu/inkdroid.org/_drafts/white-dudes-giving-speeches.md

 > The Integrated Digital Event Archive and Library (IDEAL) system addresses the need for combining the best of digital library and archive technologies in support of stakeholders who are remembering and/or studying important events.
 It extends the work at Virginia Tech on the Crisis, Tragedy, and Recovery network (see http://www.ctrnet.net) to handle government and community events, in addition to a range of significant natural or manmade disasters.
 It addresses needs of those interested in emergency preparedness/response, digital government, and the social sciences.
 It proves the effectiveness of the 5S (Societies, Scenarios, Spaces, Structures, Streams) approach to intelligent information systems by crawling and archiving events of broad interest.
 It leverages and extends the capabilities of the Internet Archive to develop spontaneous event collections that can be permanently archived as well as searched and accessed, and of the LucidWorks Big Data software that supports scalable indexing, analyzing, and accessing of very large collections.

 Maybe you should have another Ed up here speaking!
 Or an archivist like Bergis.
+Here's another project called iCrawl from the University of Hannover who are doing something very similar to Virginia Tech.

 Seriously though, this has been fun.
 Before I leave you here are a few places you could go to get involved in and learn about this work.

 1. If you are an SAA member please join the conversation at the [SAA Web Archiving discussion list](http://forums.archivists.org/aread/?forum=webarchiving).
-One of the cool things that happend on this discussion list last year was drafting a [letter to Facebook] that was sent
+One of the cool things that happend on this discussion list last year was drafting a [letter to Facebook] that was sent by President Kathleen Roe.
 2. If you're not an SAA member there's a new discussion list called [Web Archives](https://groups.google.com/forum/#!forum/web-archives).
 It's just getting started, so it's a perfect time to join.
-3. Bergis, Christie Peterson, Bert Lyons, Ryan Baumann and I have been writing short little stories about this kind of work on [Medium] in the [On Archivy] publication.
-If you have ideas for little stories, thought experiments, actual work, ideas or commentary please write it on Medium and send us request to include it.
+3. Bergis, Christie Peterson, Bert Lyons, Ryan Baumann and I have been writing short pieces about this kind of work on Medium in the [On Archivy] publication.
+If you have ideass, thought experiments, actual work, or commentary please write it on Medium and send us request to include it.

 And as Hillel Arnold pointed out recently: